GIB-H/Elaros-Covid-App/README.md

 ## Project Status

-Project is: _in progress_
+Project is: _completed_

 ## Acknowledgements

-- This project was conceived by individuals at Elaros in association with Sheffield Hallam University
+- This project was conceived by individuals at Elaros in association with Sheffield Hallam University.
 - Developed by George I B Hulbert, Isaac Bowyer, Dominik Backhouse and Richard William Atkinson.

 ## Contact